moj-analytical-services/splink/docs/topic_guides/blocking/blocking_rules.md

 For example, a dataset of 1 million input records would generate around 500 billion pairwise record comparisons.

-So, when datasets get bigger the amount of computational resource gets extremely large (and costly).
-In reality, we try and reduce the amount of computation required using **blocking**.
+So, when datasets get bigger the computation could get infeasibly large.
+We use **blocking** to reduce the scale of the computation to something more tractible.

 ## Blocking